DiSSCo/SDR/README.md

 We are using GitHub's simple Project Trello boards to track [Publications and Outputs](https://github.com/DiSSCo/SDR/projects/2) and development of the [MVP](https://github.com/DiSSCo/SDR/projects/1).

+We have a separate repo for [SDR datasets](https://github.com/DiSSCo/sdr-datasets)

 ## Communication channels and key documents:

    **Rolling Google Doc for our [regular meeting notes & minutes](https://docs.google.com/document/d/1iYDDnXsDy34HSTFqjIbJeYXe0J4bHp-8VZHzOVTY8Yw)**